-As a consequence of Eq.
-(12), a rms uncertainty $S{\varphi 0}/\sqrt{2m} \approx -196 \text{ dBrad}^2/\text{Hz}$ is expected, which is close to the observed floor.
+As a consequence of (12), a rms uncertainty $S{\varphi 0}/\sqrt{2m} \simeq -196 \text{ dBrad}^2/\text{Hz}$ is expected, which is close to the observed floor.
 Consequently, that floor is due to the insufficient averaging capability of the analyzer instead of a true hardware limitation, and it is expected to further decrease, increasing m.

-B. Noise of an attenuator
+5.2 Noise of an Attenuator

-The analytical development of Eq.
-(21) predicts that the thermal noise of an attenuator of loss l inserted as the DUT vanishes in the correlation-and-averaging process if the temperature of the whole machine is uniform, and that this is independent of l.
-We demonstrate this fact through an experiment in which two different configurations are compared.
-Thus, the DUT and the hybrid present in the center of Fig. 2 are replaced with a three port device that takes the two configurations of Fig. 4.
-In (A), most of the output noise comes from the two independent l=16 dB attenuators, while in (B) there is only one l=16 dB attenuator along the shared path.
+The analytical development of equation (21) predicts that the thermal noise of an attenuator of loss l inserted as the DUT vanishes in the correlation-andaveraging process if the temperature of the whole machine is uniform, and that this is independent of l .
+We demonstrate this fact through an experiment in which a three port device (that also includes the hybrid present in the center of Fig. 2) is measured, comparing the two configuration of Fig. 4.
+In A, most of the output noise comes from the two independent $\ell = 16$ dB attenuators, while in B there is only one $\ell = 16$ dB attenuator along the shared path.
 Yet, the cross PSD is expected to approach zero in both cases.